retainful/site/content/blog/11-best-woocommerce-plugins-that-are-a-must-for-your-store-in-2020.md

  -   Includes the next order in the order confirmation email.

- -   Both falt amount, percentage coupons are available.
+ -   Flat percentage coupons are available.

  -   You can drive repeated purchase with next order coupons.